-A GE consumer service professional will provide expert repair service, scheduled at a time that's convenient for you.
+Our consumer service professionals will provide expert repair service on your RCA appliance, scheduled at a time that's convenient for you.
 Many GE Consumer Service company-operated locations offer you service today or tomorrow, or at your convenience (7:00 a.m. to 7:00 p.m. weekdays, 9:00 a.m. to 2:00 p.m.
 Saturdays).
 Our factory-trained technicians know your appliance inside and out-so most repairs can be handled in just one visit.

-For Customers With Special Needs...
-800.626.2000
+For Customers With Impaired Hearing...
+800-833-4322

-GE offers, free of charge, a brochure to assist in planning a barrier-free kitchen for persons with limited mobility.
 Consumers with impaired hearing or speech who have access to a TDD or a conventional teletypewriter may call 800-TDD-GEAC (800-833-4322) to request information or service.